+- 1. In the Timeline view, add a bitmap drawing layer.

+- 2. In the Tools toolbar, select the Brush

+tool or press Alt + B.

-- 1. In the Timeline view, add a bitmap drawing layer. - 3.
-In the Tool Properties view, set the Maximum Size to the desired brush size.
+- 3. In the Tool Properties view, set the Maximum Size to the desired brush size.
 If you are drawing with a mouse, your strokes will always be at their maximum size.
-If you are using a pressure-sensitive tablet, your strokes will vary in size depending on the pressure of your pen, ranging between 25% to 100% of the maximum size by default. - 4.
-In the Colour view, select a colour.
+If you are using a pressure-sensitive tablet, your strokes will vary in size depending on the pressure of your pen, ranging between 25% to 100% of the maximum size by default.

+- 4. In the Colour view, select a colour.